saksgarg/WeblogChallenge/README.md

 - A combination of request IP address + User Agent strings was used to determine unique visitors.
 - Sessionization was done by time window, with session idle time cut-off set to 15 minutes.
 - Most engaged users were identified by filtering sessions having length greater than the 95th percentile of session lengths.
-- Logs with non-standard values, null user agent values, as well as sessions with zero session length were ignored.
+- Sessions with zero session length were ignored.

 ## Results: